 “The procession, the horses, they all go out to Nora,” he said.
 Nora is about four kilometers out of the city proper and is a site of ancient ruins by the sea.
 “They ride out there and then, on the way back home, the horses gallop as fast as they can.
 It’s a spectacular sight!”

-But the most important part of the parade is the wooden box that holds a figure of Saint Efisio, into which the archbishop places flowers in front of the dignataries in the stands.
+But the most important part of the parade is the wooden box that holds a figure of Saint Efisio, into which the archbishop places flowers in front of the dignitaries in the stands.

-This is where the crush of film and video cameras created a vortex of papparazzi energy, everyone thrashing to get their lens into that perfect shot.
+This is where the crush of film and video cameras created a vortex of paparazzi energy, everyone thrashing to get their lens into that perfect shot.

 All over the street rose petals blanketed the pavement, as the important carriage and the horses and the costumed locals made their way past.